theanuragshukla/envoix/README.md

 ### User Permissions
 - This commands follows various subcommands for managing user permissions on the environment
 - The permissions allowed can be any combination of the following list of permissions:
-    - pull: Read the current environment variables from the server
+    - `pull`: Read the current environment variables from the server
-    - push: Change/Update the environment variables on the server
+    - `push`: Change/Update the environment variables on the server
-    - add_user: Add a new user with certain set of permissions
+    - `add_user`: Add a new user with certain set of permissions
-    - remove_user: Remove a user and their permissions
+    - `remove_user`: Remove a user and their permissions
-    - update_user: Update other user permissions
+    - `update_user`: Update other user permissions
-    - admin: All the above permissions + some extra ones
+    - `admin`: All the above permissions + some extra ones
         - list all users with permission
         - delete the environment